chungyc/ninetynine/README.md

 This is an implementation of the [Ninety-Nine Haskell Problems](https://wiki.haskell.org/H-99:_Ninety-Nine_Haskell_Problems).
 In a way, this is a buildable version of the list of problems with tests and benchmarks.

-**This is a work in progress.
-It does not include all problems yet.**

 Each problem is provided a skeleton where you can implement your own solutions.
 For example, the module `Problems.P11` provides a skeleton in which you can provide your own implementation.
 Once implemented, you can run the existing tests